GRENDEL: TRANSCENDENCE OF THE GREAT BIG BAD

 Celebrated puppet master and stage director Julie Taymor takes all of this and makes it into the expected fabulous stage spectacle: high-wire high jinx, eye-popping projections, incredible puppet creatures, flaming funeral pyres, shifting stage pictures, and acting and singing integrated with dance choreography.
 The whole nine yards.
 Goldenthal’s music, although tremendously derivative (Glass, Adams and a host of others), serves its purpose well and, despite long dull stretches, is attractive even in its dissonances.
 (There’s a great deal of doubling of the vocal line in the orchestra – just so you know you’re hearing a tune.)
 All the singers are marvelous.
 But the work’s plea for our emotional identification with the characters is one that did not work on this particular listener.
 I was intrigued in the way the material was being handled – the use of modern English and Old English, for instance (for the most part, Grendel is the only up-to-date speaker/singer), and I enjoyed the knowing literary references.
 It was, in fact, virtually impossible for me to imagine what someone unfamiliar with Beowulf or Gardner’s novel would think of the entire experience.

-At the moment, you can find an excellent synopsis online, and the photos here should give readers some idea of the stunning production values.
+At the moment, you can find an excellent synopsis online.

 Los Angeles Opera managed to assemble a stunning cast for this World Premiere, one that ran into more than its fair share of production difficulties.
 Technical and mechanical problems delayed the planned first performance, May 27, and subsequent performances on June 1 and 3 were designated as “previews.”
 It appears to have been worth waiting for – although, to be frank, it is almost impossible to imagine Grendel surviving as an opera on its own.
 Without the direct contributions of Taymor (stage director, co-librettist and puppet designer), George Tsypin (set designer), Michael Curry (puppet builder and designer), Angelin Preljocaj (choreographer) and Constance Hoffman (costume designer), the opera probably would not fly, literally or figuratively.
 Grendel needs the entire package.